A method to include exclusive heavy vector-meson production data at small $x$ in global parton analyses: Conclusion and outlook

 \section{Conclusion and outlook}

 We have described the method of ``effective gluon points'' which readily allows for the inclusion of exclusive heavy vector-meson $V$ photoproduction data, where $V = J/\psi, \Upsilon$ (as well as the exclusive production in ultraperipheral events at the LHC) in a conventional global parton analysis.
 Using \texttt{xFitter}, we fit DIS data together with these effective gluon points extracted from the $J/\psi$ and $\Upsilon$ exclusive production data from LHCb and demonstrate that this crucially improves the accuracy of the obtained gluon distribution in the low-$x$ domain.
-The values of $xg_{\rm eff}(x)$ extracted from the available exclusive $J/\psi$ and $\Upsilon$ data from LHCb are presented in Tables 1 and 2.
+The values of $xg_{\rm eff}(x)$ extracted from the available exclusive $J/\psi$ and $\Upsilon$ data from LHCb are presented in Tables~\ref{tab:1} and \ref{tab:2}.

-Since at present we do not have the NNLO coefficient functions for the photon to vector meson ($\gamma\to V$) transition, our computations were performed at NLO level.
+Since at present the NNLO coefficient functions for the photon to vector meson ($\gamma\to V$) transition are not available, our computations were performed at NLO level.
 However, there is the possibility to reach NNLO* accuracy, by extracting the NNLO/NLO $K$ factor from the existing HERA $\gamma+p\to J/\psi+p$ data as discussed in Section~4.
 Moreover, exclusive vector-meson production data have already been collected by the LHC and more should follow.
-Thus further theoretical study of the NNLO* analysis is merited.
+This merits further theoretical study of the NNLO* analysis, which we reserve for future work.

-This current analysis has already demonstrated the potential of the existing data to significantly improve the NLO global parton distributions at small $x$.
+The analysis presented in this work has demonstrated the potential of existing exclusive data to significantly improve the NLO global parton distributions at small $x$.